You are not broken.

 Symbol

-Shadow • Symbol • The Body •
+Shadow • Symbol • Soma •

 Penelope

-I was initiated onto this path by Penelope, my 3 legged, club foot rescue dog, whose presence and guidance opened the doorway into remembering that our deepest healing is animal in nature.
-It is through the gaze of animals, their raw honesty, their instinct, their attunement, that we are reminded of our own innate belonging and our own unconditional love.
-Healing alongside horses is also part of this medicine work, as their power and sensitivity mirror our nervous systems in ways that invite profound transformation.
 Primordial Medicine holds animals as equal partners in this work, respecting, cherishing, and treating them with the same gentleness, presence, and reverence as every human who steps into this space.
 They are our teachers and healers, offered the same care, freedom, and grace we extend to one another, and honored as sacred co-facilitators in the healing that unfolds.
 Here, we come into relationship with animals, never power or domination over them.
 We recognize them as sentient beings and sacred partners in the healing process, not as work animals, but as partners on the journey.
 This work is about connection, not control.

 Meet Alli Rune

-I was born with spina bifida, and much of my life has been shaped by a deep curiosity about embodiment, healing, adaptation, resilience, and the intelligence of the body.
+I am fascinated by the ways we learn to contort ourselves in order to belong.
+Born with spina bifida, my life has been shaped by a deep curiosity about adaptation, resilience, embodiment, healing, and the intelligence of the body.
+My work weaves somatic therapy, ritual, shadow theater, symbolic process, nervous system healing, depth psychology, and mythopoetic exploration.

 What People are saying